cosminsimionescu/monitoring-tool-powershell/README.md

 # monitoring-tool-powershell
 Monitoring tool with PowerShell

-This is an aplication wich represents an implementation of a monitoring tool for Windows servers based on PowerShell scripts integrated with C#.
+This is an aplication wich represents a monitoring tool for Windows servers based on PowerShell scripts integrated with C#, using .NET 5.0